-Each dairy or livestock operation must submit individual applications to develop centralized projects (for example, a centralized composting facility), known as a "cluster" or "hub and spoke" project.
+The development of centralized projects (for example, a centralized composting facility), also known as "cluster" or "hub and spoke" projects, are allowed, but each dairy or livestock operation must submit individual applications.
 Costs associated with the centralized composting facility must be apportioned to each dairy or livestock operation participating in the project.
 It is possible that not all proposals for a cluster or hub and spoke project will be selected for funding.
 Applicants are strongly encouraged to ensure that such a project will still be feasible if only partially funded.
 The appropriate location of the centralized facility can be determined by participating dairy operations.

-Dairy and livestock operations with existing non-DDRDP funded digesters may apply for AMMP funds to reduce methane emissions from manure in the digester system.
+Dairy and livestock operations with existing non-DDRDP funded digesters may apply for AMMP funds to reduce methane emissions from manure not being treated in the digester system.
 AMMP funds can only be used to implement management practices that reduce methane from manure and cannot be used to treat manure digestate, i.e., digested manure material resulting from an anaerobic digestion process.